 - “[Schwarzenegger] trained six days a week, sometimes twice per day,” Platz continued.
 “I’m not a long, lean, tall guy.
 I’m much more ‘squatty’; I did much better on three or four days a week.
 High-frequency training wasn’t right for me.”

-[Related: Best Creatine Supplements for Muscle Gain]
+[Related: Best Creatine Supplements]

 We’ve all heard an adage about “finding what works for you” regarding fitness.
 You might be surprised to learn that it also applies to the world’s best bodybuilders.
 Studies have shown there’s plenty of variability in how different people respond to similar types of exercise: